GeorgiaClay CountyBail & Release

 Missing court will result in bond forfeiture, arrest warrant, and additional charges.
 Your co-signer will be liable for the full bail amount.

 Being arrested for DUI in Clay County, Georgia, can be a stressful and confusing experience.
-One of your first priorities is likely getting out of jail.
-This guide provides a comprehensive overview of the bail process in Clay County, helping you understand your options and navigate the steps to secure your release.
+One of the first things you'll want to do is secure your release from jail.
+This guide provides a clear explanation of the bail process in Clay County, outlining your options and the steps you need to take.
+Bail is essentially a financial guarantee to the court that you will appear at all required court dates.
+It allows you to be released from custody while your case is pending.

 Typical Bail Amounts for DUI